 b) Exfoliating Toners

-These use chemical exfoliants to remove dead skin cells, prevent clogged pores, and improve texture.
+These use chemical exfoliants to remove dead skin cells, help minimize congestion, and improve texture.

 Common exfoliants:

-Best for: Acne-prone, oily, or textured skin.
+Best for: acne-prone, oily, or uneven skin texture.
 Should be used 2–3 times per week, not daily, to avoid over-exfoliation.

 c) Clarifying Toners

-These help reduce oil production and refine the look of pores.
-They often have ingredients with astringent or antibacterial properties.
+These help to create a more balanced appearance and refine the look of pores.
+They often have ingredients with skin-balancing and clarifying properties.

 Key ingredients: